Performance Guide

 setAutoRefresh(false)

-- notify changed area with
+- notify the changed area with

 notifyChange()